gargi2012/Econometrics-Assignment/CHAPTER 1.md

                     - Forecasting car resale value.

           Step 2: Gathering information.
+                    - Was provided with historical data.
+                    - There were agroup of specialists, who were not welcoming towards the idea.

           Step 3: Preliminary (exploratory) analysis.
+                    - Nothing specified.

           Step 4: Choosing and fitting models.
+                    - Statistical model.

           Step 5: Using and evaluating a forecasting model.
+                    - The specialists felt threatened about the approach.